 A New Jersey real estate power of attorney is a form that authorizes an agent to execute real estate transactions on behalf of a property owner or prospective buyer.
 Through the power of attorney, the agent receives permission from the principal (the person granting authority) to sign closing papers, negotiate with buyers/sellers, draft leases, collect rent, and handle other real estate duties that would otherwise be carried out by the principal themselves.
-An important consideration when drafting any power of attorney form is whether it is durable or non-durable.
-Under a durable POA, the agent’s authority will remain effective if the principal becomes disabled or incapacitated.

 New Jersey General Power of Attorney – Allows the agent to control the principal’s financial affairs.
 This power of attorney is non-durable and will terminate upon the principal’s disability or incapacity.